-You can set different time intervals for the camera to switch to power save mode (Power save) for the Live View (LV) and viewfinder modes (OVF).
+You can set different time intervals for the camera to switch to power save mode (Power save).
 Pressing the shutter button halfway down returns the camera to the shooting mode.

-MENU button $\rightarrow \ll 1 \rightarrow$ [Power Save (LV)] or [Power Save (OVF)] \rightarrow Select the desired time
+MENU button $\rightarrow \checkmark$ 1 \rightarrow [Power save] \rightarrow Select the desired time

-• Regardless of the setting here, the camera turns to power save mode after 30 minutes when the camera is connected to a TV or the drive mode is set to $\hat{\imath}$ (Remote Commander).
+Regardless of the setting here, the camera turns to power save mode after 30 minutes when the camera is connected to a TV or the drive mode is set to î (Remote Commander).